 Anyone with questions about financial aid, student employment, or paying a student's bill, will receive the best service by contacting SFS directly.

 Student Financial Services staff can answer or route questions to the best person available to answer them.
 If the person who receives the call or e-mail is unable to provide the assistance needed, they will refer the call or email on to the person who can best provide that assistance.

 Below is a list of Student Financial Services Office staff along with a brief description of each staff member's responsibilities.

-This team staffs the Redhawk Axis desk in the atrium of the University Services Building, providing the first point of contact for individuals visiting the Student Financial Services Office in person, by phone or via email.
+This team staffs the Redhawk Service Center on the second floor of Vi Hilbert Hall, providing the first point of contact for individuals visiting the Student Financial Services Office in person, by phone, or via email.

 Student Financial Services Counselors have primary responsibility for working with students and their families to help them understand financial processes from beginning to end; from applying for aid to preparing and revising students' financial aid awards to offering suggestions for how students and families can cover the student's educational expenses.
 While students frequently develop relationships with a particular Counselor, Student Financial Services has learned that students and their families often receive quicker service by visiting the office and seeing a counselor on a walk-in basis, sending an email question to our office address or calling our main number.
 Although all of the Counselors assist students with financial matters, some areas of specific counselor responsibility include: